Here's the highlights from Inspirational Tour 2019 in Stockholm:

 Lars Gudbrandsson, Bonnier Publications

-Bonnier Publications comes from a single platform to now being a multi-platform with 40 brands in the Nordics.
-Their ePaper solution, Wype, was initially launched in 2015 as a side product and remained the same up until the beginning of 2019.
+Bonnier Publications comes from printed magazines to now being a media house with content available on multiple platforms in various formats across multible brands in the Nordics.
+Their ePaper solution, Wype, was initially launched in 2015 as a low-effort product and remained the same up until the beginning of 2019.
 The original solution only contained a few functions to which Lars Gudbrandsson states: “It was probably ok when it was launched […]”.
-But ongoing enhancement is necessary in order to keep a product going, so, Bonnier Publications added some extra functions and features like adjustable text size, social sharing, push notifications and unlimited archive.
+But ongoing enhancement is necessary in order to keep a product going, so, Bonnier Publications improved the experience and added extra functions and features like adjustable text size, social sharing, push notifications and unlimited archive.
 The results of the new Wype app as well as the new functions have resulted in a significant increase of active users and particularly subscribers as “the new product gave new possibilities”.
 Now, Bonnier Publications is also working on distributing their audio content through the app, which they are looking very much forward to.

 Mats Löthén, Aftonbladet

 Mats Löthën described how they at Aftonbladet 6 months ago decided to reshape their digitalization strategy and among other things focus more on their ePaper offering.
 Hence Aftonbladet is currently implementing a comprehensive facelift and upgrade of the Visiolink solution.
 They believe there is a significant potential in the years to come transitioning more readers to their digital ePaper.
 Their expectations for the renewed ePaper, that are planned to go live late 2019, is that readership will triple and the ePaper will be bigger than the print version within two-three years.
 Also, they expect a better understanding of their readers by having a good insight into reader data and analysis.

 Jakob Rostamzadeh, Visiolink – Data Driven Decision Making